 Be sure to create a comprehensive fundraising plan that identifies potential funding sources, such as grants, donations, sponsorships, and fundraising events.
 Once you're ready to get started, select software that allows you to raise money, connect with donors, and organize everything in one place.

-With Zeffy, nonprofits can begin their fundraising journey with free ticketing and event management and custom donation forms, and connect with donors at the same time — for free.
+With Zeffy — used by 100K+ nonprofits who've collectively raised over $2B — nonprofits can begin their fundraising journey with zero-fee ticketing and event management and custom donation forms, and connect with donors at the same time.
 From hosting lotteries and raffles to creating custom donation forms with unique branding, Zeffy doesn't charge nonprofits any hidden fees or upfront costs.
 Powerful and easy to use, Zeffy is the perfect free solution when starting your nonprofit.

-42 Strong, a Michigan nonprofit dedicated to empowering students through peer-to-peer mentoring, is a beloved organization that honors the late Tate Myre, a local teen athlete.
+42 Strong is a Michigan nonprofit dedicated to empowering students through peer-to-peer mentoring.
+It honors the late Tate Myre, a local teen athlete.
+The organization runs annual galas, sells event tickets, and relies on consistent community donations to fund monthly trainings in trauma recovery and social/emotional skills programs.

 Yes, the founder of a Michigan nonprofit can receive a salary if approved by the organization's board of directors.
 However, compensation decisions should be made transparently and in accordance with the nonprofit's bylaws.